onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 what is integrity?

 > "If doing the right thing is the wrong thing, there’s something fundamentally wrong with the system." - [Jim Rutt](https://youtu.be/RkhZfDXkX74?t=2602)
-1 party lying against the other cutting costs externalities multipolar traps
+1 party lying against the other - misrepresentation, lying with facts, out of context, selective framing / frame control, exaggeration, or outright lying cutting costs externalities multipolar traps